-Through its Indigenous Land Use Agreement (ILUA), Corporate Plan 2017-2021 and associated Operational Plan, Council aims to promote a proud, resilient and inclusive community.
+Through its Indigenous Land Use Agreement, Corporate Plan 2017-2021 and associated Operating Plan, Council aims to promote a proud, resilient and inclusive community.

-Council's journey on building relationships and fostering respect first began in 2015 and gained momentum early in 2016 following the election of Mayor Matt Burnett.
-The symbolic flags representing First Nations people of Australia continue to be raised every operating business day.
+Council's journey on building relationships and fostering respect first began in 2015 and gained momentum early in 2016 following the election of Cr Matt Burnett.
+The symbolic flags representing First Nations peoples of Australia continue to be raised every operating business day.